Nevada may go first in naming ’24 Democratic presidential nominee

 Soon after Iowa’s problematic Democratic caucuses in 2020, Democratic party leaders in the state including late U.S. Sen. Harry Reid called for Nevada to move away from the caucus system that it had used dating back to the early 1980s.

-The state Democratic parties need to submit a letter of intent to the DNC by May 6, and full application by June 3.
-The committee will then announce its decision in July after a series of scheduled meetings.
+The state Democratic parties need to submit a letter of intent to the DNC by May 6 and full application by June 3.
+The committee will announce its decision in July after a series of scheduled meetings.

 Contact Colton Lochhead at clochhead@reviewjournal.com.
 Follow @ColtonLochhead on Twitter.